 QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [PASS]

-The EPS growth for this quarter relative to the same quarter a year earlier for FB (566.67%) is above the minimum 18% that this methodology likes to see for a "good" growth company.
-Furthermore, growth from Q5 to Q1 beat estimates, for this year and next, by more than 25%.
-This is considered extremely upbeat, hence FB passes the first requirement.
+The EPS growth for this quarter relative to the same quarter a year earlier for FB (184.00%) is above the minimum 18% that this methodology likes to see for a "good" growth company.
+Therefore, FB passes the first requirement.

 ANNUAL EARNINGS GROWTH: [PASS]

 This methodology looks for annual earnings growth above 18%, but prefers higher than 25%.
-FB's annual earnings growth rate of 63.93%, Based on the average of the 3 and 4 year historical EPS growth rates, passes this test.
+FB's annual earnings growth rate over the past five years of 49.35% passes this test.

 EARNINGS CONSISTENCY: [PASS]

 According to this methodology, each year's EPS numbers should be better than the previous year's.
 One dip is allowed, but the following year's earnings should be a new high.
-FB, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 0.06, 0.17, 0.31, 0.02, 0.59, passes since the latest quarter's earnings are on track to be the best yet.
+FB, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 0.31, 0.02, 0.60, 1.10, 1.29, passes this criterion.
+The one dip is considered acceptable, as earnings quickly rebounded after the decline.

 CURRENT PRICE LEVEL: [FAIL]